team-dev-docs/spriteai-dev-docs/docs/ghuniverse/generateHouseAsset Function.md

 High Level

-This is a function that is exported from our Node.js SDK.
-You can install it from NPM and import it from the `sprite` object like this:
+This is a function that is exported from our Node.js SDK that you install from NPM and import from the sprite object `sprite` like below:

 ```javascript
 import { sprite } from 'sprite'